inegmdev/qt_learn-tesla_ivi_dashboard/README.md

 * [ ] **UI:** Add a slider when hovering or long press the sound icon to appear and precisely set the voltage instead of using buttons, via QSlider.
 * [ ] **Map:** Add searchable map using text and virtual keyboard, to be able to search places and set route destinations using QMap.
 * [ ] **Compilation**: Cross compile the QT application for ARM and run it on Linux image for Beagle Bone Black.
+* [ ] Using QT Designer to design the UIs.
+* [ ] Using Figma or Photoshop UI and create the QML exact UI from it.